 Ingrid practises primarily in the areas of corporate and commercial law and intellectual property law, with areas of interest in entertainment law.
-She also has experience in the areas of immigration law and real estate law. (she/her)

 Certificate in Entertainment Law, Osgoode Hall, 2022